-Products can be cleared through customs by entering the EU or directly in the Czech Republic.
+Products can be cleared through customs on entry directly into the Czech Republic or indirectly through another EU member state.

 Only GMOs listed in the EU approved register may be imported.
-All GMO imports to the Czech Republic, their type, amount and entry place must be announced to the Ministry at least 5 days prior to entering the county.
+All GMO containing products imported into the Czech Republic, their type, amount and entry point must be announced to the Ministry at least five days prior to entering the county.
 The appropriate paperwork must accompany the content at all times.

-Requirements for import of products of veterinary origin may be found in English on the web page of the State Veterinary Administration: http://www.svscr.cz/dokumenty/eu/dovoz/dovoz en.html
+Requirements for import of products of veterinary origin may be found in English on the web page of the State Veterinary Administration:

+http://eagri.cz/public/web/en/svs/portal/trade-with-vet-commodities/